Good Girl! These Dogs Are Helping Save Habitats By Finding Rare Turtles

 "It's sort of like a religion for me," Felder says.
 "Nature is important and somebody has to defend it, protect it, preserve it."

-Today the group is looking for ornate box turtles – they're about four to five inches across with yellow markings.
+Today the group is looking for ornate box turtles — they're about 4 to 5 inches across with yellow markings.

 "It's just wonderful to hold one.
-They're gorgeous, they're absolutely gorgeous," Felder said.
+They're gorgeous; they're absolutely gorgeous," Felder said.
 "The feel of their shell is ...
 I really hope we find one."

 Ornate box turtles are a remnant species of the country's vast prairies, where they co-evolved with wild bison.
 When European settlers turned the grasslands into farms, the turtles lost nearly all of their habitat.
 Now they're considered threatened in Iowa.